The Deep Blue Shark

 White sharks are infamous for being the most dangerous & aggressive sharks in the ocean.
 And though Deep Blue is the biggest great white known to man, she does not have an aggressive personality.

 There is video footage of her approaching a diver in a non-aggressive, somewhat curious manner, as well as being tolerant of other divers around her.

 In one case, she allowed Ocean Ramsey, a revered marine biologist, to go swimming with her while holding onto her fins.
-Of course, prior to allowing him to swim with her, she had already fed on some sperm whale carcass, which may have contributed to her docile behavior.
+Of course, prior to allowing the marine biologist to swim with her, she had already fed on a sperm whale carcass, which may have contributed to her docile behavior.

 When Deep Blue was filmed a few years before that with Mauricio Hoyos Padilla in Mexico, the video showed her swimming calmly around the cages, only ever taking a few curious bites at the cage.
 Padillo, who was on top of the cage at the time, was never attacked.

 Deep Blue has also been caught on footage swimming around with dolphins.

 Shooting With Kimberly Jeffries

 Kimberly Jeffries, a female ocean photographer based out of Oahu, Hawaii, is known for capturing some of the most haunting and exciting photos of Ms. Blue.
 She spotted the 20-foot shark back in 2019 and took some of the most famous photographs of her off the Hawaiian coast.

 This massive great white shark is said to be around 50 years old.
 Researchers say that she will continue to grow in size over time, though at a much slower pace than before.

 As with most female great whites and great white sharks in general, Deep Blue has an estimated life expectancy of around 70 years.